trademasterhub/bc.game/README.md

-### A brief explanation of the Labouchère strategy
+O### A brief explanation of the Labouchère strategy

  - Total Amount you want to win(may change actual amount with the payout)